pmkhoa/khoapham.me/content/blog/2018-retrospective.md

 # The Bad

 ## Personal
-- I usually cook and eat most of health food for the family; however, I didn't really take care of myself as much as I wanted.
+- I usually cook most of health food for the family; however, I didn't really take care of myself as much as I wanted.
 I didn't do much exercise or meditation during the year.
-- I also keep thinking about changing from night owl to morning person, I blame it for the busy schedule and side projects.
+- I keep thinking of changing from night owl to morning person, but never doing it.
+(I blame the busy schedule and side projects.)
-- I started the investment, but it's so hard to keep emotion from making mistake.
-I shouldn't let emotion takes control when doing investment.
+- I started the investment, but it's so hard to keep emotion from it.
-- I wasn't very good at letting personal belongings go which I end up collect so many stuffs.
+- I wasn't very good at letting go old stuffs.
+- I didn't finish books that i bought.

 ## Work
 - Got several ideas to work on personal side projects, but I didn't really have time or find motivation to work on them.
 - I didn't achieve my goal to learn more about database and containers.
 - I didn't do much pair programming with other team members.
-- I didn't finish books that i bought.
 - I wasn't very good at writing retrospective notes after finishing projects.
 - I didn't contribute to open source projects.